jalbertsr/eventia/readME.md

 # EVENTIA

-Eventia is a web page that helps you find events and give you information about ii.
+Eventia is a web page that helps you find events and give you information about it.

+### Getting Started

+This is a set of directives and services for AngularJS `1.6.3`

+### Dependencies

+The following dependencies where use to make the Web application

+- `AngularJS 1.6.3`

+- `AngularJS route 1.6.3`

+- `ngMap | AngularJS directives for google maps`

+### Google Maps API
+To run the map from google you need to request an API key in the next link: [Google Maps API](https://developers.google.com/maps/documentation/javascript/get-api-key?hl=#key), then you need to add it into the your index.html file in a script tag.
+(Reference line 91 from index.html you add **?key=<%GOOGLE-API%>**, where you need to replace **_<%GOOGLE-API%>_** with your Api-key )